core-wg/comi/draft-ietf-core-comi.md

 {: artwork-align="left"}

 It is equally possible to select a leaf of a specific instance of a list.
-The example below requests the description leaf (SID=1534, base64: X-) within the interface list corresponding to the interface name "eth0".
+The example below requests the description leaf (SID 1534, base64: X-) within the interface list corresponding to the interface name "eth0".
 The returned value is encoded in CBOR based on the rules specified by {{I-D.ietf-core-yang-cbor}} section 6.4.